flux-iac/tofu-controller/docs/use-tf-controller/plan-and-manually-apply-terraform-resources.md

-# Use TF-controller to plan and manually apply Terraform resources
+# Use tofu-controller to plan and manually apply Terraform resources

 Assume that you have a `GitRepository` object named `helloworld` pointing to a Git repository, and you want to plan and apply the Terraform resources under `./` of that Git repo.
-Let's walk through the steps of using TF-Controller to plan and manually apply Terraform resources.
+Let's walk through the steps of using tofu-controller to plan and manually apply Terraform resources.

 - Create a `Terraform` object and set the necessary fields in the spec:
   - `approvePlan`, which sets the mode.
 For plan and manual approval mode, either keep this field blank or omit it entirely.
-  - `interval`, which determines how often TF-Controller will run the Terraform configuration
+  - `interval`, which determines how often tofu-controller will run the Terraform configuration
   - `path`, which specifies the location of the configuration files, in this case `./`
   - `sourceRef`, which points to the `helloworld` GitRepository object
 - Once this object is created, use kubectl to obtain the `approvePlan` value and set it in the `Terraform` object.
-- After making our changes and pushing them to the Git repository, TF-Controller will apply the plan and create the real resources.
+- After making our changes and pushing them to the Git repository, tofu-controller will apply the plan and create the real resources.

 Here is an example: